-Table 4.2.
+The units for fundamental physical quantities recommended by the IAU are given in Table 3, and additional units that are commonly used in astronomy are given in Table 4.
 The recommended plain text form for the IAU-recognized base units are given in column 2 of both tables.
-All base units strings may be preceded, with no intervening spaces, by a single character (two for deca) taken from Table 4.3 and representing scale factors mostly in steps of 10.
-Compound prefixes (e.g., ZYeV for 10 eV) must not be used.
+All base units strings may be preceded, with no intervening spaces, by a single character (two for deca) taken from Table 5 and representing scale factors mostly in steps of $10^3$ .
+Compound prefixes (e.g., ZYeV for $10^{45}$ eV) must not be used.

-4.3.1 Construction of Units Strings
+4.3.1.
+Construction of units strings

-Compound units strings may be formed by combining strings of base units (including prefixes, if any) with the recommended syntax described in Table 4.4.
-Two or more base units strings (called str1 and str2 in Table 4.4) may be combined using the restricted set of (explicit or implicit) operators that provide for multiplication, division, exponentiation, raising arguments to powers, or taking the logarithm or square-root of an argument.
+Compound units strings may be formed by combining strings of base units (including prefixes, if any) with the recommended syntax described in Table 6.
+Two or more base units strings (called str1 and str2 in Table 6) may be combined using the restricted set of (explicit or implicit) operators that provide for multiplication, division, exponentiation, raising arguments to powers, or taking the logarithm or square-root of an argument.
 Note that functions such as log actually require dimensionless arguments, so that log(Hz), for example, actually means log(x/1 Hz).
-The final units string is the compound string, or a compound of compounds, preceded by an optional numeric multiplier of the form 10\\k, $10^k$ , or $10\pm k$ where k is an integer, optionally surrounded by parentheses with the sign character required in the third form in the absence of parentheses.
-Creators of FITS files are encouraged to use the numeric multiplier only when the available standard scale factors of Table 4.3 will not suffice.
-Parentheses are used for symbol grouping and are strongly recommended whenever the order of operations might
+The final units string is the compound string, or a compound of compounds, preceded by an optional numeric multiplier of the form $10^{k}$ , $10^{k}$ , or $10^{\pm k}$ where k is an integer, optionally surrounded by parentheses with the sign character required in the third form in the absence of parentheses.
+Creators of FITS files are encouraged to use the numeric multiplier only when the available standard scale factors of Table 5 will not suffice.
+Parentheses are used for symbol grouping and are strongly recommended whenever the order of operations might be subject to misinterpretation.
+A space character implies multiplication which can also be conveyed explicitly with an asterisk or a period.
+Therefore, although spaces are allowed as symbol separators, their use is discouraged.
+Note that, per IAU convention, case is significant throughout.
+The IAU style manual forbids the use of more than one slash ('/') character in a units string.
+However, since normal mathematical precedence rules apply in this context, more than one slash may be used but is discouraged.